mpecovnik/pl-logo-scrapper/README.md

 Repo with an app to scrape logos of companies from various sites to eventually build a graph of buyer-seller relationships.
-Built primarily for the `predict-leads` take-home assignment.

 ## First part of the assignment